yapily/jose-database-field-demo/README.md

 - 8e9bb522-bde6-4491-ae0b-3e92427c0ad2 : 6 ;
 ```

-Success!!
-Now the database got all the emails using the latest valid keys.
+Success!!!
+Now the database has all the emails fields encrypted using the latest valid keys.
+Note that once again, the id of the JWTs being used are the `kid` values for the valid keys.

 ### Conclusion

-This complete our demo of the database fields encryption using docker.
-In the third part of our articles, we will see how
-you can achieve the same on your kubernetes cluster.
+This completes the demo for encrypting database fields using Docker.
+In the third part of my article series, you will see how you can achieve the same thing on a Kubernetes cluster.